-For LHSC to reach our goals to prepare each student for Kindergarten, the families of our students must be involved in their child's educational and clinical goals.
+For HSC to reach our goals to prepare each student for Kindergarten, the families of our students must be involved in their child's educational and clinical goals.
 If receiving clinical services, families are encouraged to attend at least one speech-language therapy session a month and at least one audiology visit a year based on each child's needs.
 All families are expected to attend two parent-teacher conferences a year.

-Families are expected to pay tuition, based on family income, for their educational services.
-Families are responsible for their clinical services provided through private insurance.
-LHSC contracts with Medicaid and receives grant funding to help all low-income families receive these services for little to no cost.
-LHSC actively fundraises to help offset the loss we experience in our clinical programs by accepting Medicaid and private insurance.
-LHSC also provides longer than a standard speech-language session of 45 minutes per session.
+Families are expected to pay tuition, based on family income, for their educational services (HSC accepts CCAP and provides scholarships for low-income families).
+Families are responsible for their clinical services provided through private insurance (co-pays, co-insurance, etc.).
+HSC contracts with Medicaid and receives grant funding to help all low-income families receive these services for little to no cost.
+HSC actively fundraises to help offset the loss we experience in our clinical programs by accepting Medicaid and private insurance.
+HSC also provides longer than a standard speech-language session of 45 minutes per session.